agusgonzaleznic/github-reusable-workflows/README.md

 7. **Review workflow logs**: Look for the "Build Output Verification" section

 ### Common Issues

+- **"Jekyll is building my site" or "Workflow succeeds but site is broken"**
+  - **Cause**: Repository is set to "Deploy from a branch" instead of "GitHub Actions"
+  - **Solution**:
+    1. Go to Repository → Settings → Pages
+    2. Change Source from "Deploy from a branch" to **"GitHub Actions"**
+    3. Re-run the workflow
+  - **Why**: When set to "Deploy from a branch", GitHub ignores your artifact and tries to build with Jekyll from the branch
+  - **Verification**: Check your workflow logs - if you see Jekyll-related output, your settings are wrong

 - **"Deadlock was detected for concurrency group 'pages'"**
   - This happens when both the calling workflow and reusable workflow define the same concurrency group